PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Methodology

 \section{Methodology}

 Existing approaches to evaluating political bias in LLMs typically classify their overall ideological orientation (e.g., left or right) using closed-ended prompts.
-Such methods ignore how consistently models preserve their stance on individual topics when their initial opinion is challenged.
+This overlooks the fact that models preserve their stance on individual topics when their initial opinion is challenged.
 In practice, models often adapt their position mid-response or across prompt variations, indicating that their apparent ideology does not necessarily imply stable topic-level beliefs.

 Fig.~\ref{fig:model-beliefs} illustrates this issue.
-Here, all of the models belong to left-leaning model families.
-However, when asked for an opinion over the same topic (``From Each Ability'' from our dataset), their behavior demonstrates significant differences.
+Here, all of the models demonstrate a global left-leaning ideology in the Political Compass test.
+However, when asked for an opinion over the same topic (``From Each Ability''), their behavior demonstrates significant differences in argumentation.
 On the one hand, we have two models resulting in stable but opposite responses.
 Olmo responds with a left-leaning response and consistently holds or defends it when challenged with a counter-argument.
 In contrast, Gemma responds with a right-leaning response and remains steadfast when presented with arguments supporting the statement.
 Mistral, on the other hand, responds with a left-leaning response when asked with only the statement, but when asked with a counter-argument, it shifts its stance, matching the stance of the argument.

 This observation motivates our central question: \textit{How can LLMs’ stable versus unstable political stances be reliably identified and classified across topics?} We treat stance stability as a robustness property: the capacity of a model to maintain its expressed opinion under argumentative pressure.
 To measure this, we propose a black-box evaluation framework for \textbf{stance stability} called \textbf{PReSS} (Political Response Stability under Stress), which systematically stress-tests model stances across topics.